Matt Simpson (goalball): Education

 Simpson graduated from Washington and Lee University in 2012, after which he worked in Colorado for the United States Association of Blind Athletes.
 After winning a silver medal at the 2016 Summer Paralympics, Simpson attended the University of Virginia School of Law and graduated in 2020.
 He currently works as an associate for Sidley Austin.

 Career

-Simpson first made the United States national team in 2011 while a student at Washington and Lee, going on to represent the US at the Parapan American Games and win silver medals in 2015 and 2019.
+Simpson first made the United States men's national goalball team in 2011 while a student at Washington and Lee.
+He represented the United States at the Parapan American Games and won a silver medal in 2015 and 2019.

 He represented the United States at the 2016 Summer Paralympics in goalball and won a silver medal.
-He will again represent the United States at the 2020 Summer Paralympics.
+He represented the United States at the 2020 Summer Paralympics, losing to Lithuania in the bronze medal match.
+He again represented the United States at the 2024 Summer Paralympics, losing to Japan in the quarterfinals.